-All you need to know: June solstice 2017 | EarthSky.org
+All you need to know: June solstice 2019 | EarthSky.org

 Today, we know that the solstice is an astronomical event, caused by Earth’s tilt on its axis and its motion in orbit around the sun.

-Because Earth doesn’t orbit upright.
-Instead, our world is tilted on its axis by 23-and-a-half degrees, Earth’s Northern and Southern Hemispheres trade places in receiving the sun’s light and warmth most directly.
+It’s because Earth doesn’t orbit upright.
+Instead, our world is tilted on its axis by 23 1/2 degrees.
+Earth’s Northern and Southern Hemispheres trade places in receiving the sun’s light and warmth most directly.

 At the June solstice, Earth is positioned in its orbit so that our world’s North Pole is leaning most toward the sun.
 As seen from Earth, the sun is directly overhead at noon 23 1/2 degrees north of the equator, at an imaginary line encircling the globe known as the Tropic of Cancer – named after the constellation Cancer the Crab.
 This is as far north as the sun ever gets.